Frequently Asked Questions About Crane Inspections

 Liability: Inspections performed by a trained and qualified inspector will reduce your exposure to accidents and equipment failures.
 Can you afford the legal fees and insurance premiums if someone gets hurt and 1.) the inspections were never performed and/or 2.) the inspections were performed by someone that was not qualified to do the inspections correctly?

-Equipment Reliability: If you are performing inspections "Frequently" and "Periodically" your equipment will undoubtedly break down less and also insure increased productivity.
+Equipment Reliability: If you are performing inspections "Frequently" and "Periodically" your equipment will undoubtedly break down less, which leads to increased productivity.
 As noted in a study of the Process Industry, "You can expect a reduction between 60%-95% of your crane and hoist safety related defects in the first year if you have your overhead cranes and hoists inspected regularly."
 Hoosier Crane utilizes a predictive maintenance type inspection program that will substantially increase the reliability of your equipment.

 Frequent Inspections: Daily to monthly intervals.
 (Visual and Operational Type)